Rekop21/Vibrations-with-AIMS/README.md

 The output file is a list of energies and corresponding intensities for different transitions.
 There's also identifier which tells the final state associated with the transition.

+The limits "n_lim", "m_lim" and "S_lim" the possible energy file and the input files and temparature all have default values specified in the code.
+These values can also be changed when running the script.
+Thus no modification to the script is necessary.
+Only the right folders should be written in the script at the spot folders.

 ### Plotting results

 There's a script `plot_intensity.py` which can plot the data that `FCI.py` outputs.
 It can also calculate the shift from 0-0 peak caused by vibrations.
 In the bottom of the `plot_intensities.py` there's place where functions can be called to make plots.